 • 30% of Millennial consumers regularly shop both online and in-store.

-• Given the option, 36% of Millennials would prefer to shop in-store instead of online.
+• Given the option, 38% of Millennials prefer to shop in-store while 32% prefer to shop online.

 Generation X Shopping Statistics